mhmmdibnusinai/SQL-Learning_Reference/20-DATETIME-DIVING-DEEPER.md

-# III.2. dwSQL Working with Dates: Diving Deeper
+# III.2.
+SQL Working with Dates: Diving Deeper

 Here is an example of putting the functions together for more complete analysis: